Account settings and security

 *November 11th, 2024*

-Status pages design has been slightly refreshed to provide a better look and feel.
-This also includes a few bug fixes and improve how incidents and downtime is presented to your users in a more coherent way.
+Status page design has been slightly refreshed to provide a better look and feel.
+This also includes a few bug fixes and improves how incidents and downtime are presented to your users in a more coherent way.

 ## Incident management enhancements